trentlarson/endorser-docs/source/transactions.rst

   #. `"Agree" <https://schema.org/AgreeAction>`_ to confirm delivery of a "GiveAction" which is included as the 'object'.
 This is how recipients signal they've received whatever was given or donated.

-In our Endorser app, you can try many of these such as Time or Money Donations, or Credit.
+In our Endorser app, you can try many of these such as Time or Money Donations.